 This list of Great Things to Do in Chicago just scratches the surface and is meant to provide some inspiration for visiting the area.
 Share your Windy City tips or questions in the comments!

 Disclosure: This article contains some affiliate links.
 We receive a small commission when you book through certain links, and it costs you nothing extra.
-Please consider booking through them as it helps maintain our website!
+Thanks for using them!